Quick and easy access to recreational privileges in Iowa, including hunting, fishing, and specialty licenses:

 Brown Trout spawn during October and November, depositing their eggs in saucer-shaped nests called redds, which are dug by the female in the clean gravel lining the bottom of spring-fed streams.
-The redd is created by the fish while lying on its side and rapidly beating its tail in an up-and-down motion, allowing the current to move the gravel slightly downstream.
+The redd is made by the fish while lying on its side and rapidly beating its tail in an up-and-down motion, letting the current to move the gravel slightly downstream.
 Up to two males then move alongside the female and the eggs and sperm are deposited simultaneously into the redd.
 The female then moves to the upstream edge of the redd, again beating its tail on the stream bottom, burying the eggs in gravel.
-After spawning is completed, the eggs are abandoned.
+After spawning is complete, the eggs are abandoned.
 The eggs incubate through the winter, hatch during late winter, and the tiny fry emerge from the gravel during the first warm days of spring.
-This whole process is, of course, temperature dependent.
+This whole process is temperature dependent.
 With a constant water temperature of 50 degrees F hatching occurs in 41 days.
 The number of eggs produced depends on fish size.
 An 8-inch mature brown trout may spawn 200 eggs, while a 10-pound female might spawn over 8,000 eggs.

-Fingerling Brown Trout released at a length of 2 l/2 inches in May will average about 7 l/2 inches one year later and begin entering the catch during that summer.
-Browns grow nearly one inch per month during mid-summer, with much slower growth in spring and fall, and like most fish, usually no growth occurs during winter.
+Fingerling Brown Trout released at a length of 2 l/2 inches in May will average about 7 l/2 inches one year later and begin entering the catch that summer.
+Browns grow nearly one inch per month during mid-summer, with much slower growth in spring and fall, and like most fish, usually no growth happens during winter.
 Growth of hatchery-reared fish is constant when water temperature and feeding levels are uniform, averaging slightly over one-half inch per month.
 A 10-inch Brown Trout stocked from an Iowa hatchery is probably about 18 months old.
 Trophy-sized fish over 3 pounds have probably survived in our streams for at least 3 years.

 Brown Trout will remain our most important fish for fingerling stocking and for our special regulation trout streams due primarily to their ability to survive well under different stream conditions.
-They are probably the most tedious species of trout for the average angler to catch, but as a result they provide the greatest challenge to dedicated trout fishermen.
+They are probably the most tedious species of trout for the average angler to catch, but they provide the greatest challenge to dedicated trout fishermen.

 Recent stream sampling information is available from Iowa DNR's biological monitoring and assessment program.